-The first step for many businesses is to do a nexus review to determine where they should be collecting sales tax.
+The first step for many businesses, after they determine the taxability of their products/services, is to do a nexus review to determine where they should be collecting sales tax.
 From there businesses start to consider how they are going to charge sales tax – either on the invoice or in their shopping cart.
-Invariably, different software options bubble to the surface.
-These software options appear to automate the full sales tax process; however, what is not apparent is that the software options are similar to a do-it-yourself (DIY) project.
-The business is still responsible for the sales tax process and must tell the software company what to do and when to do it.
-This would include:
+Invariably, different software options bubble to the surface with this decision.
+These sales tax technology solutions appear to automate the full sales tax process; however, what is not apparent is that the software options are similar to a do-it-yourself (DIY) project.
+The business is still responsible for managing the software and ensuring accuracy of their data and calendars.
+Someone must have the bandwidth to tell the software company what to do and when to do it.

 But this is not to say that technology shouldn’t be used.
-There are several good software options on the market to be used in conjunction with a sales tax professional.
+There are several good software options on the market, they just must be used in conjunction with a sales tax professional.

-When you pair your tech solutions with an outsourced compliance partner, you’re able to make the most of valuable resources available to you and have a reliable compliance solution that actually takes the burden of sales tax off your plate.
-No more DIY here.
-Contact TaxConnex to learn more about our services in sales tax compliance – from nexus reviews and audit management to maintaining your tax calendar and filing your returns.
-With TaxConnex, it’s all on us.
+When you pair your sales tax technology solutions with an outsourced compliance partner, you’re able to make the most of valuable resources available to you and have a reliable compliance solution that actually takes the burden of sales tax off your plate.